-Heading further south, you’re now out of the al-Muizz district and your inclusive ticket won’t be of any use here.
-Anyway, the first major landmark, al-Hussain Mosque, is off-limits to non-Muslims.
+Heading further south, you’re now out of the al-Muizz district and your inclusive ticket will no longer be of use.
+In any case, the first major landmark, al-Hussain Mosque, is off-limits to non-Muslims.

 It’s regarded as a very holy place, as it enshrines Ibn al-Hussein, the Prophet Muhammad’s grandson.

 Also nearby is Al-Azhar University, a center of learning established by the Fatimids in the 10th century.
 It remains one of the world’s most important schools of Islamic studies, and I spotted numerous foreign students walking around campus.

 While I didn’t enter the campus proper, nor the school’s mosque, there are some interesting little alleyways full of bookshops surrounding it.